davidlebruce/LA_crime_forecasting/README.md

 ![img](./visualizations/model_iterations.png)

 Referring to the table above, we saw that there was a relatively small difference in the model RMSE of our previous best model ARMA-3,5 vs SARIMAX(0, 2, 2)x(2, 2, 2, 12).
 However, the AIC for the SARIMAX(0, 2, 2)x(2, 2, 2, 12) is significantly lower, indicating a better fit model.
-Therfore, our final best model is the SARIMAX(0, 2, 2)x(2, 2, 2, 12).
+Therefore, our final best model is the SARIMAX(0, 2, 2)x(2, 2, 2, 12).

 ![img](./visualizations/final_model_forecasts.png)